-Before answering the actual question, it'll be helpful to understand how metal detectors work and the reasons they're used for security purposes.
-A metal detector emits an electro-magnetic field that flows until it comes across something metallic.
-The metal object disrupts this flow in different ways—depending on its size and the type of metal—and is designed to give an audible signal when the field is disturbed.
+Before answering the actual question, it's helpful to understand how metal detectors work and the reasons they're used for security purposes.
+A metal detector emits an electromagnetic field that flows until it comes across something metallic.
+The metal object disrupts this flow in different ways—depending on its size and the type of metal—and the detector is designed to give an audible signal when the field is disturbed.

 Security metal detectors, like the ones posted up at every airport, are used to look for dangerous objects like knives, guns, explosives, and other weapons that could threaten people's safety on a flight.
 Adjustments can be made to the metal detector to determine how sensitive it is based on the level of security needed.
-For example, if necessary, a metal detector might be set to detect just a very small amount of metal.
+For example, a metal detector might be set to detect just a very small amount of metal, if necessary.

-In general, a few piercings usually does not pose a threat of setting off an alarm.
+In general, a few piercings—even if grouped together—usually do not pose a threat of setting off an alarm.
 However, with today’s heightened security, it is always a possibility.
 The risk also increases with the more piercings you have, or if you wear larger jewelry like hoops or gauges.

-*If your piercing is new (less than 6 months) it is really not recommended that you remove your jewelry unless absolutely necessary.
+Though it might be easiest to just remove your jewelry, if your piercing is new (less than six months), it is really not recommended that you remove your jewelry unless absolutely necessary.
 Even a healed piercing can close up quickly and make replacing the jewelry difficult and painful.
 Since your chances of setting off the metal detector are very slim, it might be best to just risk it.
-However, if setting off an alarm could cause serious problems for whatever reason, and removing the jewelry is your only option, please let a professional help you put them back in.
+However, if setting off an alarm could cause serious problems for whatever reason, and removing the jewelry is your only option, let a professional help you put them back in.